 String Data Type

-In python collection of character is string for example “Python“, “Database” is a string.
+In Python collection of characters are strings for example “Python“, and “Database” strings.
 String value belongs to the str data type.

 Example